 Tree News & Events

-Sign up to get notified about tree planting events and news.
+Sign up to get notified about tree events and news.

 Fremont Trees Awarded Grant

-The California Department of Forestry and Fire Protection gave notice that Fremont is one of the recipients of 2019’s Urban & Community Forestry Proposition 68 grants in the amount of $860,000.
+The California Department of Forestry and Fire Protection awarded $860,000 to Fremont as part of the Urban & Community Forestry Proposition 68 grant.
 This will allow the City to:

 - Establish Fremont’s first Urban Forestry Master Plan for all trees in streets and parks, including a 40-year plan horizon for planning the creation of a healthy and expanded urban forest,

 - Conduct a thorough inventory and assessment of over 70,000 public trees,

 - In the next two years, plant 250 new trees,